rajington/windowsapp/README.md

 ## Todo

-* Learn how to version properly
+* Get someone to test it on 10.6, it probably would work
-* Allow the rest of the keys in BindkeyLegacyTranslator.m
+* Allow the rest of the keys in `SDKeyBindingTranslator.m`
-* Make it semi-safe to pass wrong stuff into API functions, especially `-bind:...`
+* Make it semi-safe to pass wrong stuff into API functions, especially `bind()`